 A specific learning disability in writing.
 Kids with dysgraphia may have difficulty writing legibly and at age-appropriate speed.
 Many children with dysgraphia also struggle to put their thoughts down on paper.
 This is sometimes called a disorder of written expression.

 A specific learning disability in reading.
-Kids with dyslexia may have difficulty in reading, spelling and performing other skills related to the use of printed language.
+Kids with dyslexia have trouble reading accurately and fluently.
+They may also have trouble with reading comprehension, spelling and writing.

 Sometimes called developmental coordination disorder.
 Kids with dyspraxia may have difficulty planning and performing tasks that require fine motor skills, such as writing, tying shoelaces or using buttons or zippers.